docker/docs/get-started/index.md

 teaches you how to:

 1. Set up your Docker environment (on this page)

 2. [Build an image and run it as one container](part2.md)

 3. [Share your containerized applications on Docker Hub](part3.md)

 ## Docker concepts

-Docker is a platform for developers and sysadmins to **build, share, and run** applications with containers.
+Docker is a platform for developers and sysadmins to **build, run, and share** applications with containers.
 The use of containers to deploy applications is called _containerization_.
 Containers are not new, but their use for easily deploying applications is.